Tapioca pearl: Controversy

 Phthalates are a class of chemicals added to plastics for the purpose of strengthening plastic's flexibility, durability, longevity and transparency.
 In 2011, the Canadian Food Inspection Agency warned of phthalate contamination in some food items imported from Taiwan.
 DEHP, a type of phthalates, was reportedly found in concentrated juice beverages, tea drinks, and other food supplements.
 Over-consumption of phthalates over a long term can lead to very serious negative health effects such as endocrine disruption, malformation of reproductive organs, infertility and abnormal neurodevelopment.
 The tolerable daily intake of DEHP is 0.05 mg/kg/day for a 70 kg body weight individual.
 Fortunately, the Canadian report showed that the beverages contain phthalates at levels not expected to cause acute toxicity (other negative health effects take longer to occur).
 A 2016 study from the British Columbia Institute of Technology again found DEHP in three out of 30 beverages sold in Canada, all below the tolerable daily intake limit.

 German researchers from University Hospital Aachen tested the tapioca pearls from an unnamed Taiwanese chain in 2012.
 According to the New York Daily News, the report showed that carcinogenic chemicals were found in the samples.
 Chemicals found included styrene, acetophenone, and brominated substances, which were not permitted as food additives and usually contaminants from non-food-grade plastic.
 Another German study found carcinogenic PCBs, or polychlorinated biphenyls, in the starchy pearls as well.
 But the German reports did not specify the amount of substances they found in the tapioca pearls, and were not published in peer-reviewed medical or scientific journals.
-That is saying the accuracy of the results are not ensured.
+That is saying that the accuracy of the results is not ensured.

 In 2013, the Agri-Food and Veterinary Authority of Singapore recalled tapioca pearls from bubble tea shops after 11 kinds of Taiwanese tapioca products that contained maleic acid were discovered.
 Maleic acid is not an approved food additive in Singapore or in Taiwan.
 Its occurrence is likely due to the abuse of maleic anhydride to produce modified starch.
 Based on amounts found in starch balls, 250 tapioca balls would be needed to reach the European Union's Tolerable Daily Intake for maleic acid.
 The Taiwanese FDA has completed a crackdown on maleic acid in food in June 2013.

 The starch that tapioca pearls are made of, in combination of thickeners and other additives, when consumed in large amounts may lead to bowel obstruction.